 - How large does the showroom need to be to accommodate the number of cars we want to display?

-- Given our planning volume and service growth goals how many service bays do we need in the body shop?
+- Given our planning volume and service growth goals, how many service bays do we need in the body shop?
 How many technicians?

 Remember that the scope of a car dealership scheme is not limited to sales.
-After-sales service is an element of the business model so a service reception and a parts and workshop facility are often located on a showroom site.
+After-sales service is an intrinsic element of the business model, so a service reception and a parts and workshop facility are often located on a showroom site.

 Car showrooms need to be located on highly visible sites with good access to main transport routes and an eye-catching frontage.
-Display of the car range is paramount and the layout and orientation of sites and display areas will have a major impact on sales.
+Of course, displaying your car range is paramount, and the layout and orientation of sites and display areas will have a major impact on sales.